• Skip to primary navigation

 Warren Place, former stables of Sir Henry Cecil.
 Photo © Richard Humphrey (cc-by-sa/2.0)

 Sir Henry Cecil was not lacking in major victories during a truly sensational career.
 Widely regarded as one of the all-time greats, the Scottish born trainer saddled the winner in 25 domestic Classics.
-While you’ll struggle to find a major event he did not win, there is no Group 1 contest he enjoyed more success in than the Vertem Futurity Stakes.
+While you’ll struggle to find a major event he did not win, there is no Group 1 contest he enjoyed more success in than the Kameko Futurity Stakes.

 Chart Showing Sir Henry Cecil's Ten Futurity Trophy Stakes Wins